 Territory

 Cour des Miracles lies on the east coast of Nova Scotia, all the way from the Witch's Cauldron down to the Shiloh hills.
-See the official pack map for quick reference.
-For a general layout and location, see the 'souls full map.
+There are many old roads left in the territory, though the major one left is marked on the map.
+Click on pictures to see bigger versions.

 Shattered Coast